 Movie’s Watched: February 2026

 Bagdhad Cafe (1987).
-A quirky slice-of-life comedy about a German woman who becomes stranded in the desert at a small, rundown cafe/gas station/hotel.
-Her Teutonic practicality and refusal to leave shakes the place up and from there, everything you’d expect to happen, does.
-It’s all very warm and lovable.
+A quirky slice-of-life comedy about a German woman who becomes stranded in the desert at a small, rundown cafe/gas station/hotel full of the usual desert misfit types.
+Everything you expect to happen, does.

 Pi (1998).
-Interesting, unpleasant, and visually striking film about a disturbed genius (madman?) who seeks the mathematical formula governing all life using a homemade supercomputer, which is really a symbol for his brain.
+Interesting and unpleasant film about a disturbed genius (madman?) who seeks the mathematical formula governing all life, using a homemade supercomputer, which is really a symbol for his brain.
 He likes to take a drill to the thing a lot.
 Take that as a warning.

 To be honest, a lot of the film consists of this shot.

 The 13th Warrior (1999).
-Starts out quite wonderfully as a mashup of exotic medieval Arabian travelogue meets Viking folklore by way of explaining the origin of the Beowulf legend.
-However, as it goes on, it becomes something of a joyless slog, with a lot of overlong battles and punctuated by scenes of manly men staring into the distance uttering ponderous dialogue.
+Starts out as a wonderful mashup of exotic medieval Arabian travelogue meets Viking folklore by way of explaining the origin of the Beowulf legend.
+However, it loses its way and becomes a joyless slog of tedious battles and scenes of bearded men uttering ponderous dialogue.
 Disappointing.

 Song Sung Blue (2025).
 This the winner for the month.
-What a wonderful movie this is!
-It’s a heartfelt ode to the joy of creativity, family, and love conquering all and empowering greatness, even if it is on the fair/casino circuit.
-Sensational performances from Hugh Jackman (he’s the heart of the thing) and Kate Hudson, a fine supporting cast, and featuring some terrific performances of Neil Diamond’s stellar catalogue.
+It’s a heartfelt ode to the joy of creativity, of family, and of love conquering all and empowering greatness, even if it is on the fair/casino circuit.
+Sensational performances from Hugh Jackman and Kate Hudson, and featuring some a generous helping of music from Neil Diamond’s stellar catalogue.
 I loved every minute of it.